Preparing Your Vehicle For a Mexico Road Trip

 Specifically for Motorcycles

-Make sure your chain and sprockets, if your bike uses them, is not worn.
+Make sure your chain and sprockets, if your bike uses them, are not worn.

 Since Motorcycle tires wear much faster than car and truck tires, make sure they are at 80% tread or better.
 Mexican roads eat up moto tires.
 Expect half the typical life you get out of them in the USA.